telerik/blazor-docs/getting-started/vs-code-integration/share-to-repl.md

 ## Share a Code Snippet

-To share a code snippet to the Telerik REPL for Blazor you have a few options.
+To share a code snippet to Telerik REPL for Blazor you have a few options.

 1. Share Using the Code Editor Context Menu
     To share your code using Share to Telerik REPL for Blazor from the code editor's context menu: